 Prenatal Diagnostic Testing for Down Syndrome

 Diagnostic testing for Down syndrome involves removing a sample of genetic material.
 After it is removed, the sample is checked for extra material from chromosome 21, which may indicate that a fetus has Down syndrome.
+Parents usually get the results of the test a week or two later.
 The following procedures are used to extract samples.

 Prenatal diagnostic testing does involve some risk to the mother and fetus, including risk of miscarriage that ranges from less than 1% to 2%.6,7,8,9 If you and your family are considering prenatal diagnostic testing for Down syndrome, discuss all the risks and benefits with your health care provider.